Dmunch04/Chirp/Documentation/Command Line.md

 ```-o file.exe```
 ```-i file.ch```

+> Currently only one input file can be specified

 That's it.
 If you think more files are required you can change it, the code is Open Source.